 Share Accounts (Savings)

-At a credit union, savings accounts are called share accounts because you—like all other customers—are a partial owner of the credit union.
+At a credit union, savings accounts are called share accounts, because you—like all other customers—are a partial owner of the credit union.
 These are a safe place to keep cash and earn interest on your savings.
-Certain transfers out of a savings account may be limited each month.
+Certain transfers from a savings account may be limited each month.

 Federally insured credit unions are backed by the National Credit Union Share Insurance Fund (NCUSIF).
 This government-backed fund covers deposits up to $250,000 per account holder per institution.
 If your credit union is not federally insured, you still might be protected under a private insurance policy, and your money might be safe, but NCUSIF insurance is best because of the government guarantee.